 15 Of The Best Day Trips From Charleston SC

-Charleston, South Carolina, is a city that offers travelers everything they could need: an abundance of eateries, picturesque streets, rich history and culture.
+Charleston, South Carolina, is a city that offers travelers everything they could need: an abundance of eateries, picturesque streets, and rich history and culture.
 Still, you might want to venture out of this historic city for a change of scenery.
 There are endless day trips from Charleston, some of which are less than half an hour’s drive away.

 Charleston is the perfect place to get a taste of the Southern United States, but consider exploring beyond the city to get an even better picture of the area.